 Before the 2019 tax year, recipients of alimony payments are required to include this as income on their income tax return.

 Because no taxes are withheld from alimony payments, you may also need to make estimated tax payments or increase the amount withheld from your paycheck.
-For additional information about alimony, please refer to IRS Publication 504.

 Program Entry: To report alimony you received in your account, from the Your Account screen, select: